symbolslogic/symbolslogic.github.io/lessons/modus_tollens.md

 Note: MT is based on the implication: You can review it [here]({{ site.baseurl }}/lessons/implication.html).

 Although its description can sound scary, MT is very straightforward.
-One way to think of this form is by using the geography analogy given in the Implication lesson:
+One way to think of this form is by using the geography analogy given in the [implication]({{ site.basurl }}/lesson/implication.html) lesson:

 "If you are in Los Angeles (L), then you are in California (C).
 You are not in California (¬C), so you are not in Los Angeles (¬L)"